 California has adopted clear, mandatory, and enforceable relinquishment requirements for individuals subject to civil and criminal domestic violence restraining orders and other civil protective orders, including civil and workplace harassment, elder abuse, and gun violence restraining orders.
 The state has also adopted a clear, mandatory, and enforceable relinquishment law to remove firearms from people convicted of or pending trial for serious firearm-prohibiting crimes.

-For more information on relinquishment when a court issues a domestic violence or other restraining order, see the Domestic Violence & Firearms in California page.
-For information on people prohibited from possessing firearms in California, see our Firearm Prohibitions in California page.
+For information on relinquishment when a court issues a domestic violence or other restraining order, see the Domestic Violence & Firearms in California page.
+For information on people disqualified from possessing firearms in California, see our Firearm Prohibitions in California page.

 Relinquishment of Firearms by People Convicted of Firearm-Prohibiting Crimes

-Prior to the passage of a ballot initiative called Proposition 63 in 2016, California law had no clear mechanism to ensure individuals convicted of firearm-prohibiting crimes relinquished their guns after conviction.
+Prior to passage of a ballot initiative called Proposition 63 in 2016, California law had no clear mechanism to ensure people convicted of firearm-prohibiting crimes relinquished their guns after conviction.

-In November 2016, California voters passed Proposition 63 to close this gap and made California the first state in the nation to require all people convicted of firearm-prohibiting crimes to provide evidence (receipts) to the courts that they sold or transferred their firearms after conviction.
+In November 2016, California voters passed Proposition 63 to close this gap and made California the first state in the nation to require all people convicted of firearm-prohibiting crimes to provide verification to the courts that they sold or transferred their firearms after conviction.
 Since January 1, 2018, Proposition 63 has required courts to order people convicted of firearm-prohibiting felonies and other serious crimes to relinquish their firearms (through a third-party designee) and to provide these defendants with a standard Relinquishment Form at the time of conviction.1 The form among other things:

 - Informs defendants that they are required to relinquish all firearms within specified time periods by selling or transferring the firearms to a licensed firearms dealer, or by transferring them to local law enforcement.